An Easy to Build DIY Washer/Dryer Pedestal

 I did it… I broke down and bought a new washer and dryer.
 Admittedly, they were on their last legs – the dryer was taking at least two hours to dry a load and the washer, well, while it is still in good shape it had its “moments”!

 So I did my research and I didn’t buy the first set I saw.
 I actually spent the money and bought a super-fancy high efficiency set.
-With a new washer and dryer set, comes a new set of tasks… One being the organization of the laundry room.
+With a new washer and dryer set, comes a new set of tasks… One being the organization of the laundry room, and the other being a washer/dryer raised platform.

-The inspiration for my pedestal was from a plan on Ana White’s site.
-I decided to change it up and create free plans to build a pedestal for a washer and dryer to fit my needs.
+The inspiration for my free plans to build a pedestal for a washer and dryer were inspired by a plan on Ana White’s site.
+I decided to change it up and create a DIY washer/dryer pedestal to fit my needs.
 I can’t get 4×4 posts that are untreated so I created the posts from two 2x4s that were laminated together then ripped on the table saw to 3″ wide.
 I also ripped all of the 2x4s to 3″ wide so they were nice and square (no rounded edges).

 For an easy tutorial on how to create posts with 2x4s, click here.